stom66/ralvin/README.md

 ## Rocky Amazon Lightsail Virtualmin Installer

-This script is designed to be run on a fresh installation of CentOS 7 running on the AWS Lightsail platform.
-It has been tested on the 512MB and above platforms.
+This script is designed to be run on a fresh installation of Rocky 8.
+It supports both AWS and non-AWS systems.
+It has been tested on the 512MB+ Lightsail platforms.

+It was developed for personal use, and I take no responsibility for any problems it may cause.
+It is minimally configurable abnd based on my own use-cases.

 It will install all required dependencies for the following:

 * Virtualmin LAMP
-* PHP 7.4 (via Virtualmin) and 8.1 (via Remi)
+* PHP 7.4 (via dnf) and 8.1 (via Remi)
 * NodeJS 18.x
 * MariaDB 10.5